Vet Assistant Training

 Pet Massage

-Pet Massage is approved by the International Association of Animal Behavior Consultants (IAABC), the International Association of Canine Professionals (IACP) and the National Association of Dog Obedience Instructors (NADOI) for CEU credits.
+This Short Term Program is also approved by the International Association of Animal Behavior Consultants (IAABC), the International Association of Canine Professionals (IACP) and the National Association of Dog Obedience Instructors (NADOI) for CEU credits.

 *State and federal laws regarding the practice of Pet Massage vary widely and are subject to change.
 Since ABC has no jurisdiction regarding state and federal laws revolving around the practice of Pet Massage, ABC highly recommends that potential students educate themselves on the state and federal laws and regulations and how that may affect their practice of Pet Massage before purchasing the ABC Pet Massage Short Term Program.
 It’s the responsibility of potential students to determine what laws and regulations their state has adopted to govern the practice of Pet Massage.
 ABC doesn’t assume any responsibility for state or federal regulations that prohibit or limit the practice of pet massage by the student.